ETC-A/etca-spec/extensions/variable-width-instruction-standard.md

 If the first byte of an instruction is `11xx xxxx`, it is a VWI

+## Single Byte NOP

+All CPUs which support at least 1 VWI extension must also accept `1010 1110` as a single byte NOP instruction

 ## Instruction Prefixes

 Instruction prefixes are a sequence of one or more bytes which modify the instruction immediately after it.
 The prefix and the instruction after it are considered as a single VWI.
 Multiple prefixes can be used on a single instruction at once but they _must_ be in the following order when present.